 This is another one of my informal lens tests, this one with the Zeiss Apo-Sonnar 135 mm f/2 ZF.2 mounted on the Fujifilm GFX-50S with a Fotodiox adapter.
 I don’t have a comparable lens to mount on the Sony a7RII, so there will be no comparison here.
 The question before the house is: how much of the GFX sensor is usable with the 135 Apo?

 Shutter set to EFCS.
 Apertures from f/2.8 to f/8 in whole stops.
-I focused three times at each aperture, and picked the sharpest images.
+I focused three times at each aperture and picked the sharpest images.
 2-second self-timer used.
 Arca-Swiss C1 cube on RRS sticks.
-Focus was near the center of the image, and all images were refocused at each aperture.
+The focus was near the center of the image, and all images were refocused at each aperture.
 Tripod and head were not deliberately moved between series, though there appears to have been some shift during the camera and lens changes.
 Small exposure corrections in Lr.
-Daylight white balance selected in Lightroom. he scene, first with the full frame 4:3 format, than with a centered 4:5 crop, and finally with a centered 1:1 crop.
+Daylight white balance selected in Lightroom.
+The scene, first with the full frame 4:3 format, than with a centered 4:5 crop, and finally with a centered 1:1 crop.
 The 1:1 image circle on the GFX is slightly bigger than the 24×36 mm image circle.
-The lens was set to f/2.8, which is as wide as I’d ever use for landscapes, and is thus the worst case for vignetting here.
+The lens was set to f/2.8, which is as wide as I’d ever use for landscapes and is thus the worst case for vignetting here.